jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 Since there are several cookies exchanged between the browser and BEFFE, there must be [CSRF protection to avoid forgery exploits](https://owasp.org/www-community/attacks/csrf).

-> Note, if there were no cookies then there would be no need for CSRF protection.
+> Note, if there were no cookies, then there would be no need for CSRF protection.
 >
 > Note: No cookies should ever be exchanged between the BEFFE and the Backend APIs.